-- Generally, minor children would be awarded damages for the lost benefits, comfort, and support from losing their parent(s).
+- Children.
+Generally, minor children would be awarded damages for the lost benefits, comfort, and support from losing their parent(s).

-- Parents who have minor children that died may receive damages for experiencing emotional distress and the lost relationship of their children.
+- Parents.
+Parents who have minor children that died may receive damages for experiencing emotional distress and the lost relationship of their children.

 Punitive damages may also be awarded if there is proof of the suspect exhibiting acts of negligent and reckless behavior that resulted in the victim’s death.
 However, these damages are not given in a wrongful death lawsuit.
 This may only apply in a survival cause of action on behalf of the decedent’s estate.